-These consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments which are measured at fair value, as disclosed in Note 5.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These condensed consolidated interim financial statements have been prepared on a historical cost basis except for certain financial instruments which are measured at fair value, as disclosed in Note 5.
+In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.